My Proof That God Exists

 The Final Proof

 The Book of Mormon makes it clear that God designed this life as a closed book test to see if we will be honest with others and especially with ourselves.
 Whether or not this essay is correct, if you have read it with an open mind and a desire to learn the truth, you are doing great on that test.
-God did not leave us to grope our way through our entire lives.
+God did not leave us to grope our way through our lives.
 The Holy Ghost has the power to convince our hearts and minds of the truth of things – including the Book of Mormon.
 I quote from page 529:

 “And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.